bogiplump/Visual-Time-Capsule/README.md

 **Visual Time Capsules** are a social platform that enables users and their friends to safe-keep their precious memories and aspirations and send them to their future selves.

 ## Features
- - **Accounts:** Managed and created by users
+ - **Accounts:** Managed and created by users.

- - **Friendship system:** Encourages capsule sharing by allowing friends to link up their accounts
+ - **Friendship system:** Encourages capsule sharing by allowing friends to link up their accounts.

  - **Memories:** The time capsules' contents:
     - Text messages